 - Native American heritage: Anchored by Cahokia (capital of the eponymous great Mississippian civilization) and including Dickson Mounds Museum in Lewistown, the Illinois State Museum in Springfield, the Potawatomi Trail of Death markers and the Center for American Archaeology Museum in Kampsville.
 Note, too, that Native Americans controlled the salt licks of later interest to the French, thus intersecting the French Colonial trail.
 We also include the Piasa cliff drawing at Alton.

-AND THINKING WELL INTO THE FUTURE, WE BELIEVE THAT OUR ILLINOIS PROJECT CAN LEAD TO A NOMINATION OF THE ENTIRE MISSISSIPPI RIVER TO THE UNESCO WORLD HERITAGE LIST.
+WE BELIEVE THAT THE ENTIRE MISSISSIPPI RIVER SHOULD BE NOMINATED TO THE UNESCO WORLD HERITAGE LIST.